 A retired pastor living at Beaumont, Mauch said he had walked through 505 communities and cities accounting for 11,810 miles from June 2010 to this fine day, headed toward Valley Center Road.

 Mauch started his daily mission at 10 a.m.
 He planned to meet with his wife driving a 1993 Buick Century at 5 p.m.
-They planned to stay overnight at an Escondido motel before he embarked on his walk with the cross across that hidden valley along Del Dios Highway and to the promised land that some call the Ranch, Paseo Delicias and the word of the one percent.
+They planned to stay overnight at an Escondido motel before he embarked on his walk with the cross across that hidden valley along Del Dios Highway and to the promised land that some call the Ranch, Paseo Delicias to deliver the word to the world of the one percent.

 From Rancho Santa Fe, pastor, wife and Buick Century were headed next stop to Ventura for a weekend walk up the coast to Malibu.
 Mauch estimated he walks with the heavy wood cross 200 miles a month.
 He’s ahead of that pace this month with the VC to RSF segment putting him at just over 160 miles.